CriMenghini/ADM/2020/Homework_2/SUBMIT.md

 * `README.md`: a Markdown file that explains the content of your repository.
 This is an [example](https://github.com/CriMenghini/Wikipedia/tree/master/Mention).
 It is important that for each file/folder you say what it contains.
 [Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) a cheatsheet to use Markdown.

-* `main.ipynb`: a Jupyter notebook that contains all the answers to your exercises __about the football part__.
+* `main.ipynb`: a Jupyter notebook that contains all the answers to your research questions.
 The notebook must be clear, complete and tidy.
 [Here](https://github.com/dusicastepic/ADMSecondHomework/blob/master/ADM_HW2_Full.ipynb) an example of a nice notebook from last year.

 ## Post Homework